sandeshchhetri985016/sandeshchhetri985016/README.md

 - 👋 Hi, I’m @sandeshchhetri
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning Java devleopment
-- 💞️ I’m looking to collaborate on jave projects
+- 💞️ I’m looking to collaborate on Java projects
 - 📫 How to reach me: you can reach me via my email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Your div is not centred